-If the applicant is proposing to open new affiliates in FY 2022, describe the national strategy to support robust community engagement and coordination along with a sound management plan to onboard new affiliates.
-Include plans for any potential further expansion in subsequent years, if applicable.
+Describe a sound management strategy to onboard any new affiliates in FY 2023, along with plans to support robust community engagement and coordination.
+Include a description of plans and strategies for any potential further expansion in subsequent years, if applicable.